ramboxapp/community-edition/README.md

 ## Privacy

-No personal information will be saved
+No personal information will be saved or tracked.

 Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for Webviews.
 So every time you open Rambox, your sessions will keep alive until you remove the service.

-Sync feature use Auth0 for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
+Sync feature use [Auth0](https://auth0.com/) for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
 You are always welcome to check the code! ;)

 ## Donations